cikl/cikl/README.md

 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Install [Vagrant](http://www.vagrantup.com/downloads.html)
   - Note: I've only tested this on versions of Vagrant >= 1.5.3.
-I strongly recommend downloading and install the latest version of Vagrant.
+  - I strongly recommend downloading and install the latest version of Vagrant.
+  - If your OS distribution provides Vagrant as a package, it will very likely be very out of date and not work.

 ### Starting the development environment